DmitryOlshansky/no-bullshit-elastic/README.md

 # Alternative is to use sysyemd if you'd like to run it as a service
 # but at least 1-2G (the more the better up to ~16Gb) would be needed to run it.
-# Debian package should install it like that.
+# .deb package should install it like that.
 Then:
 systemctl start elasticsearch # it may use other service name, I did not try .deb package

 # In any case - test local ElasticSearch with curl or wget or httpie or Postman ...